 Q&A about face masks.
 Duration:4:20

-To limit the impact the Health Service strongly recommends you where a mask if you are sick or unwell, when indoors with others or whenever physical distancing is difficult.
+To limit the impact, we strongly recommends you where a mask if you are sick or unwell, when indoors with others or whenever physical distancing is difficult.
 We also recommend making or purchasing a number of cloth masks as mask wearing will be the norm for a long time to come.

 People in higher-risk groups are strongly encouraged to wear masks in all social circumstances.